 Your epilepsy specialist will dig deeper into the root cause of your condition and may use video monitoring to confirm previous diagnoses or correct a misdiagnosis.
 They may recommend alternative treatments, or even a diet change to reduce the number and severity of episodes.
 Epileptologists may also be necessary for those who are pregnant or breastfeeding.
 Your specialist will begin with the least invasive management techniques first and talk you through every step of the process to ensure you get the right level of treatment.

 [Image description: Brain hologram with electrical signals above a physician’s cupped hands.]

 There are a variety of different treatment options for seizures that may be recommended by your doctor depending on whether your seizures are epileptic or non-epileptic.

 Treatments for epileptic seizures

-Medications – Many people with epilepsy can manage their seizures with anti-seizure medication or the combination of a couple of different meditations.
+Medications – Many people with epilepsy can manage their seizures with anti-seizure medication or the combination of a couple of different medications.

-Surgery – Your doctor may recommend the possibility of surgery to alleviate the cause of the seizures.
+Surgery – Your doctor may recommend exploring surgery options to best manage the seizures.